ravi312/articleTurtle/draft-v1.md

 ![Fig 1](./img/2.jpeg)

 It's probably hard to see the connection between programming and Fig 1 at the first sight.
-Here is the artwork shared by one of the participant using turtle Blocks inspired by Fig 1,
+Here is the artwork shared by one of the participant using turtle Blocks inspired by Fig 1, (this should go a bit later)

 ![Fig 2](./img/1.png)

-turtle Graphics is not a new approach to introduce programming to young people.
-It’s historical roots goes back to 1967 when the LOGO was first developed at MIT by Papert, Wally et. al. Thereafter, there have been several derivatives of turtle Graphics approach to introduce programming to young people.
-Papert also proposed the theory of constructionism to understand the learning process during the design and implementation of LOGO.
+Turtle Graphics is not a new approach to introduce programming to young people.
+It’s historical roots goes back to 1967 when the LOGO, a computer language specifically designed for learning, was first developed at MIT by Papert, Wally et. al. Thereafter, there have been several implementations of turtle Graphics approach to introduce programming to young people.
+As of 2020, there are over 300 implementations (turtle tree project).
+Papert also developed the theory of constructionism to understand the learning process during the design and implementation of LOGO (Papert 1980, 1993).

 Constructionist learning encourages one to learn by creating artefacts (digital/physical) and sharing it with others for feedback or as a showcase.
 A microworld, like LOGO can be considered as an instantiation of a constructionist learning environment.
 It’s a safe, low-barrier to entry environment which provides opportunities to  actively construct knowledge by making artefact.(Noss and Hoyles, 2017)  LOGO is considered a microworld where the learner is empowered to encounter powerful ideas by engaging in the creation of personally meaningful artefacts (Lawler, 1982).
 Examples of other microworlds to introduce programming include scratch, snap, turtle Blocks, TI LOGO, Alice etc.

-Today, the web-based technologies have made it possible to access some of these programs  directly from a web browser. turtle Blocks is a microworld designed by SugarLabs to introduce programming to first-time learners.
-It is a FOSS (Free and Open Source Software).
-It supports knowledge construction by empowering users with authoring tools to create and share computationally generated graphics.
-One can design these graphics by manipulating a turtle(an object) on the screen using simple commands.
+Today, the web-based technologies have made it possible to access some of these programs online via a web browser. turtleBlocks is a microworld designed by SugarLabs to introduce programming (is that the only aim?) to first-time learners (https://turtle.sugarlabs.org/).
+It is a FOSS (Free and Open Source Software) and released under General Public License (GPL).
+It supports knowledge construction by empowering learners with authoring tools to create and share computationally generated graphics.
+Learners can design these graphics by manipulating a turtle (an object) on the screen using simple commands.
 The drag-drop gesture can be used to bring the colour-coded blocks from the command palette in the drawing area and snap them like LEGO pieces to complete the code.
-Different blocks have different functionality which is also represented by its shape making (?) and color.
+Different blocks have different functionality which is also represented by its shape making (?) and colour.
 The block-based programming approach allows the learner to focus on the logical structure of the code rather than debugging the syntactical errors related to language.
 (Resnick, 2012)

-There is also a wealth of literature to connect the exploration of turtle Graphics with mathematical thinking, especially in the area of geometry and algebra.(Abelson and DiSessa, 1981; Papert, 1972) This has a pedagogical implication for educationists to also meaningfully integrate subject-matter with digital technologies.
-The prerequisite for such cross-disciplinary meaningful integration starts with the nurturing of the foundational understanding of core-programming concepts which will be the focus of this article.
+There is also a wealth of literature to connect the exploration of turtle Graphics with mathematical thinking, especially in the area of geometry and algebra.(Abelson and DiSessa, 1981; Papert, 1972, this is ancient history, we need some recent publications in this theme) This has a pedagogical implication for the educationists to meaningfully integrate subject-matter (content knowledge?) with digital technologies.
+The prerequisite for such cross-disciplinary and meaningful integration starts with the nurturing of the foundational understanding of core-programming concepts which will be the focus of this article.
+(What are core-programming concepts?
+Is there any definition somewhere?)

 For example, Newell, B. (1988) has already suggested that it's the perspective change which will be more challenging to effectively marry the turtle Graphics approach with formal mathematics.
-He argued that teachers are already familiar with the formal knowledge, and one needs to design intervention to facilitate this perspective change for successful integration.
+He argued that teachers are already familiar with the formal knowledge, and one needs to design suitable interventions to facilitate this perspective change for successful integration.
 Since turtle Graphics approach already had a lot of avenues for interdisciplinary integration while simultaneously building digital fluency and nurturing core foundational principle, it was the suitable choice for the pilot.
+(This needs a bit of elaboration and rewording)

-The article explores the design of an open-ended personally and meaningful exploration to enhance computational participation and digital fluency in alignment with constructionist approach.
-The goal was to keep the engagement meaningful, accessible, personalized and universal.The preliminary observation indicates that certain programming concepts are not very intuitive for every learner and requires more nudging and facilitation on part of the designer.
-The data also indicates that even with little effort in an online mentoring setup ,the intervention can play an instrumental role to springboard learners towards open-ended contextual exploration along with developing a positive attitude towards programming.
+The article explores the design process of an open-ended personally and meaningful exploration to enhance computational participation and digital fluency in alignment with constructionist approach.
+The goal was to keep the engagement meaningful, accessible, personalized and universal.
+The preliminary observations indicate that certain programming concepts are not very intuitive for every learner and require more nudging and facilitation on part of the designer.
+The analysis of the observational data also indicates that even with little effort (this is not clear) in an online mentoring setup, the intervention can play an instrumental role to springboard learners towards open-ended contextual exploration along with developing a positive attitude towards programming.

 ## Design

 ### Framework

 Programming concepts like randomization, iterations, control flow structures, variables and operators form important building blocks in learning to code.
-These are also applicable across different programming environments.
+(How do we know this?)
+These are also applicable across different programming environments.(possible link: As such, these concepts were the learning objective (LOs) that were kept in focus while designing the task/activity/session (we should use any one of them consistently))

-The sessions in turtle Blocks were designed to include sequencing, iterations (loops, nested loops), conditionals , operators, data(stepping variables), events(action) according to the framework suggested by Brennan, K. and Resnick, M. (Brennan and Resnick, 2012).
+(This is a sudden jump from the previous paragraph) The sessions in turtle Blocks were designed to include sequencing, iterations (loops, nested loops), conditionals , operators, data(stepping variables), events(action) according to the framework suggested by Brennan, K. and Resnick, M. (Brennan and Resnick, 2012).
 These elements form the basic structure of the coding block in similar microworlds like Scratch.
 (See Fig 5 Resnick, M. et al.,2009).
 In addition to the elements suggested, an additional concept of randomization was added to the list.

-There was a gradual transition and integration of the concepts during the subsequent sessions.
+A total of six sessions were designed which had a gradual transition and integration of the concepts during the subsequent sessions. (were the sessions increasing in difficulty?)

+Comment: This is implementation - framework usually means the theoretical framework -- for example the framework that is used to make sense of the whole study -

 ### Session Design

-A series of six sessions was designed and spaced across three-weeks to make the participants explore the turtle Blocks microworld.
+A series of six sessions was designed and spaced across three-weeks to make the participants explore the turtle Blocks.

 The following themes were explored in the sessions: